 Using a simple blog theme

 When I redesigned my blog in 2017, I wanted the new design to be simple yet bold and colorful, so that it could more easily be used by people with low vision.
-While I have made minor design changes over the years to improve accessibility and readability even more, I was excited to learn that my blog theme already has lots of characteristics that make it easier to use for people with cognitive impairments.
-Some of these characteristics include:
+While I have made minor design changes over the years to improve accessibility and readability even more, Kale Pro has several features that already align with best practices for cognitive accessibility:

-- A responsive layout with a single-column mobile design so that it can be viewed on any device
+- A responsive layout with a single-column mobile design that can be viewed on any device

-- The fonts for titles, posts, and headings are clear and easy to read
+- Clear, easy-to-read fonts for titles, posts, and headings

 - Images contain alt text that can be read for additional context on what is in an image